ChadJDMoore/Phishing-Analysis-Lab-1/README.md

 ## Results
-From the analysis the following key information was obtained
+From the analysis the following key information was obtained:

--
--
--
--
+- The primary recipient of this email is
+- The subject of this email is
+- The date and time the email was sent is
--
+- The Originating IP is
+- The resolved host from reverse DNS on this IP address is
+- The name of the attached file is
+- The URL found inside the attachment is
+- The service this webpage is hosted on is
+- The heading text on this page, as captured using URL2PNG, is